emb-riscv/specs-markdown/hart-control-block.md

 ## Cycle count

-The `cyclecnt` register is 64-bits wide and holds a count of the number of clock cycles executed by the hart from an arbitrary start time in the past.
+The `cyclecnt` register is 64-bits wide and holds a count of the number of clock cycles executed by the core on which the hart is running (not the hart itself!) from an arbitrary start time in the past.
 The underlying 64-bit counter should never overflow in practice.
 The rate at which the cycle counter advances will depend on the implementation and operating environment.
 The execution environment should provide a means to determine the current rate (cycles/second) at which the cycle counter is incrementing.

 On RV32 devices, the wide value is available as two separate 32-bit words registers.

 ## Instructions count

 The `instcnt` register is 64-bits wide and counts the number of instructions retired by this hart from some arbitrary start point in the past.

 On RV32 devices, the wide value is available as two separate 32-bit words registers.